 Policy Publications & Resources

-Early College, Last Success: How BHSEC Boosts Education Outcomes
+Early College, Lasting Success: How BHSEC Boosts Education Outcomes

 A summary of two studies by Metis Associates on the impact of Bard High School Early Colleges on students’ post-secondary outcomes.
 The studies found that attending BHSEC increased students’ chances of enrolling in and completing four-year colleges.